Immanuel College prides itself on knowing and understanding each of its individual pupils.

 - Promote strong links with parents to weld tightly the school-parent-pupil bond;

-- Encourage participation in extra-curricular activities to enrich a pupil’s experience at school, their self-esteem and of course ultimately their CV.
+- Encourage participation in co-curricular activities to enrich a pupil’s experience at school, their self-esteem and of course ultimately their CV.